 Julius Muller, clarinetist (1909).

-Baseball was becoming extremely popular in communities around the United States during the latter quarter of the Nineteenth Century, both big and small cities across the nation had some form of professional baseball and Leadville was no exception.
-In 1882, the Leadville Blues of the Western Baseball League was founded with the help of their director and successful businessman and Temple Israel congregant Jake Sands.
-Sands paid top-dollar to attract some of the country’s better players and had a successful inaugural season which boasted a 35-8 record while winning all of their home games.
-The 1882 Leadville Blues has been celebrated by many baseball historians as “Colorado’s best baseball team” of all time, although the same historians note that the altitude at 10,200 feet left most visiting teams completely winded by the end of the second inning.
+Baseball became an extremely popular pastime in communities across the United States during the latter quarter of 19th century.
+Most large cities and small towns had some form of professional baseball, and Leadville was no exception.
+The Leadville Blues of the Western Baseball League was founded in 1882 with the help of their director, successful businessman and Temple Israel congregant Jake Sands.
+Sands paid top-dollar to attract some of the country’s best players.
+The team’s inaugural season, which boasted a 35-8 record, won all of its home games.
+Many baseball historians refer to the 1882 Leadville Blues as “Colorado’s best baseball team” of all time.
+The same historians added that the altitude at 10,200 feet left most visiting teams completely winded by the end of the second inning.

-Although the Blues led the Western League in wins during the 1882 season, the word of their successes preceded them on a road trip to Iowa during which the Blues recorded their only losing streak of three games to a team stacked with ringers from the National League’s Chicago White Stockings (Cubs).
+Following the Blue’s lead in wins during the 1882 season, the team took a road trip to Iowa.
+The Blues recorded their only losing streak of three games with a team stack ringers from the National League’s Chicago White Stockings (Cubs).

-Jake Sands, a local clothier, had an extra marital affair with the legendary Elizabeth “Baby” Doe in Central City/Blackhawk, Colorado beginning in 1878.
-“Baby” Doe moved to Leadville with Sands in 1880, with the intent to marry him, but then met his landlord, Horace Tabor, and opted to pursue a future with him instead.
-Despite his jilting, Jake Sands and Elizabeth Tabor maintained a close friendship until his death at Bisbee, Arizona in 1916.
+Owner Sands had an extra marital affair with the legendary Elizabeth “Baby” Doe in Central City/Blackhawk, Colorado, in 1878.
+Baby Doe moved to Leadville with Sands in 1880.
+She intended to marry him until she met his landlord, Horace Tabor.
+The Tabor-Doe liaison became a celebrated romance in Western literature, plays and lore.
+Jake Sands and Baby Doe Tabor maintained a close friendship until his death in 1916 at Bisbee, Arizona.

-Firemen’s competitions were very popular and focused largely on the speed with which teams could race their horse-drawn fire wagons down Harrison Avenue and set up their various stores of equipment.
+Firemen’s competitions, which focused on how fast teams raced their horse-drawn fire wagons down Harrison Avenue and set up their equipment, became very popular.

-Although the Leadville fire team had a successful run, Sam did not fare as well: Upon his retirement and subsequent move to Denver in 1892, while amusing himself with a test drive of Denver’s competitive fire wagon, the horse became spooked, ran Sam into a utility pole, and as he refused medical attention, he passed a few hours later from his injuries.
+Although Leadville’s professional fire force had a successful run, Jacobs did not fare well.
+Jacobs retired and moved to Denver in 1892.
+He was taking a test drive on one of Denver’s competitive fire wagons when the horse spooked and threw him into a utility pole.
+Jacobs, who refused medical treatment, passed away from his injuries a few hours later.